 Our curriculum is also enriched by a range of historical experiences across the whole school (e.g. out of school residential visits to historical parts of the UK, such as Vindolanda and Jorvik; Durham Learning Resource boxes are used to analyse ancient artefacts; working alongside Durham County census team to name just a few.)

-At Shotley Bridge Primary School we understand that It is vital for children to develop a secure understanding of each key block of knowledge and concepts in order to progress to the next stage.
-Regular assessments of children’s learning enable us to make appropriate early interventions to ensure every child makes high levels of progress.
+At Shotley Bridge Primary School, we understand that it is vital for children to develop a secure understanding of each key block of knowledge and concepts in order to progress to the next stage.
+Regular assessments of children’s learning and understanding, including adding to mind maps or completing exit tasks enable us to make appropriate early interventions to ensure every child makes high levels of progress and address any misconceptions.

 It is important at Shotley Bridge that when learning and practising history, children are able to articulate what history is and can clearly differentiate between the skills historians require from the historical knowledge that they know and have retained, whilst broadening their vocabulary – thus ensuring a real purpose for learning.